phamcongthuy/challenge/vote/authenticated.markdown

       }
     })
   } else {
-    showErrorMessage('The sign in process couldn’t start.')
+    showErrorMessage({ errorDescription: 'The sign in process couldn’t start.' }) }
-  }
 </script>